-- Quarterly monitoring of roost locations, species and numbers on Council owned and managed land; - Risk based management zones and strategy development for roosts are defined as being:

-- 'High risk' if located within 100 metres of sensitive sites such as schools, medical and formal equestrian facilities; - 'Medium conflict' if located within 50 metres of residential or commercial development and greater than 100 metres from a sensitive site; - 'Low conflict' if located greather than 50 to 100 metres of residential or commercial development and greater than 100 metres from a sensitive site: - 'Preferred roost locations' if located on protected areas declared under the Nature Conservation Act 1992, for which Council is trustee, or greater than 100 metres from residential or commercial development; and - 'New roosts' where a site is occupied for less than three (3) months with no previous roosting history. - Mapping of historical and current roost areas and management zones in association with Council owned and managed land; - Roost histories incorporating locations, species composition, population numbers, major roost changes, actions, interventions and associated outcomes; - A community consultation strategy based on Council's hierarchical approach to flying-fox roost management; - A package of support for private land owners with flying-fox issues delivering educational and research materials and technical support - The legislative framework associated with flying-fox and associated habitat management; and - A risk and benefit framework for management actions.

-1.5 Roles and responsibilities

-In addition to Council a number of agencies and organisations play an important role in the management of flying foxes.

-Flying-fox biology and management

-Further information on flying foxes, their biology and management options for roosts located on private property are available from the Department of Environment and Heritage Protection.
+- Quarterly monitoring of roost locations, species and numbers on Council owned and managed land; - Risk based management zones and strategy development for roosts are defined as being: 'High risk' if located within 100 metres of sensitive sites such as schools, medical and formal equestrian facilities; Medium conflict: if located within 50 metres of residential or commercial development and exection them 100 metres from a constitute site. development and greater than 100 metres from a sensitive site; Low conflict if located greather than 50 to 100 metres of residential or commercial development and greater than 100 metres from a consitive site: Preferred roost locations' if located on protected areas declared under the Nature Conservation Act 1992 for which Council is trustee, or greater than 100 metres from residential or commercial development: and 'New roosts' where a site is occupied for less than three (3) months with no previous roosting history.
+Mapping of historical and current roost areas and management zones in association with Council owned and managed land; Roost histories incorporating locations, species composition, population numbers, major roost changes, actions, interventions and associated outcomes; A community consultation strategy based on Council's hierarchical approach to flying-fox roost management; A package of support for private land owners with flying-fox issues delivering educational and research materials and technical support The legislative framework associated with flying-fox and associated habitat management; and A risk and benefic framework for management actions.
+1.5 Boles and responsibilities In addition to Council a number of agencies and organisations play an important role in the management of flying foxes.
+Flying-fox biology and management Further information on flying foxes, their biology and management options for roosts located on private property are available from the Department of Environment and Heritage Protection.
+Health and Safety For up to date information on flying-fox related human health matters residents are advised to contact the Queensland Health hotline.
+Prying-tox rescue Residents are advised never to touch or attempt to aid a sick or injured flying-fox.
+For Oversland 1.6 Definitions: Urban Flying Fox Management Area (UFFMA) - those land parcels defined within a local government planning scheme as having a residential or commercial purpose with the addition of a one (1) kilometre buffer. • • •